Download This Sample

 - Snakes have more than 200 teeth, which they do not use to chew since they point backwards, but bite and grip their prey securely.
 Snakes have the unique ability to swallow prey three times larger than their mouth.
 They can do this because the special tendons located in their mouth are highly stretchable and because the two halves of their jaws are not attached to each other rigidly.

 - Some snakes give birth to tiny living snakes that crawl off and take care of themselves right from the start, but most snakes lay eggs.

 - Snakes shed their skin by rubbing their head against something rough and hard, like a piece of wood or a rock.
 This causes the skin, which is already stretched, to split open.
 The snake keeps on rubbing its skin on various rough objects, resulting in the skin peeling off from its head, enabling it to crawl out, turning the skin inside out.

 - Snakes are very helpful.
 The small ones eat harmful bugs and insects.
 The big ones eat rats, mice, gophers, and animals that destroy crops.
 Many kinds of snakes are disappearing completely for various reasons like being killed due to fear or for their skins or simply out of fear, and their habitats are being continuously eroded and destroyed by people.

 This bundle contains 10 ready-to-use Snake Worksheets that are perfect for students who want to learn more Snakes which are mostly found in tropical regions of the world.
 The only places that have no snakes are Iceland, Greenland and Antarctica.
 They are cold-blooded reptiles that depend on the heat from their surroundings and the sun to control the temperature of their bodies.
-For more information on snakes, see the list below.